ravilrrr/ogma-CMS/README.md

 * Built with Bootstrap - Built using Bootstrap.
 * Easy to Install - Up and running in 5 minutes.
 * Multi User - Multiple users with Admin/Author access.
-Fullt control what par tof the system Authors can use
+Full control what part of the system Authors can use
 * Customizable - User created Themes & plugins.
 * Customfields - Can be added to all internal tables enhancing the functionality
 * Secure - Your site and data are secured using industry standard methods